<

 Whether you are considering a Merzouga overnight experience for the first time or upgrading from a basic shared camp to a luxury desert camp in Erg Chebbi, everything you need is here.

-Quick Answer: What Is It Like to Sleep in the Sahara Desert?
+Quick Answer for What Is It Like to Sleep in the Sahara Desert?

-• The SkyZero light pollution.
+• The SkyZero lSound: Complete light pollution.
 The Milky Way is visible to the naked eye with striking clarity.
 Between 3,000 and 4,500 individual stars visible without a telescope.

 Sleeping in the Sahara Desert: What Nobody Tells You Before You Go